 Modern browsers also come packed with a host of other features that enhance usability and capability:

 These modern features collectively make today's browsers indispensable tools for work, communication, learning, and entertainment.
 As web technologies continue to advance, browsers will undoubtedly keep evolving.
-Discover what's next by exploring The Future: Privacy, WebAssembly, and Beyond.
+Discover what's next by exploring The Future: AI, Extended Reality, and Beyond.

 Explore the Future of Browsers